ReveR13/armoru/README.md

 # armoru
-Plugins that reworks the armor system for Counter-Strike Source
+Plugins that changes how the armor system works for Counter-Strike Source

+For Personal use only.